User Guide

 - Ensure you have Java

-user click here for a guide to download the requiredjava
+MacandWindowuser click here for a guide to download the requiredjavaversion for your computer.

 - Run